01 Aug Favouring EVOLUTION, LEARNING and DEVELOPMENT: what neuroscience tells us and how to put it into practice

 Evolution, learning and development represent an essential part of our lives, as both individuals and members of society.
 These phenomena don’t only regard children, but continue—with different characteristics and to satisfy different needs—throughout our life.

 Curiosity, knowledge and the development of new skills are rooted in us.
 They represent adaptive modalities that we have developed over centuries of evolution.
-They are part of what we have defined as Evolutionary Behaviours (you can find further insights in the blog and in the book Handbook of Integrative Sciences).
+They are part of what we have defined as Evolutionary Behaviours (you can find further insights in the blog and in the book The Switch – The Science of Change).

 Recent neuroscientific discoveries have shed light on some very interesting aspects of which we weren’t aware before, that have significant practical implications.
 How aware are we and how much are we using them to our advantage?
 How have the educational systems, from the basics of primary school to the more sophisticated training sessions for adults, moved so far?
 Are we giving due consideration to how thoughts, learning, decision-making processes, culture and neurobiological bases have evolved?

 Let’s look at this in more detail.

 Emotions and Rationality: friends or enemies?